-Alright, so now that we know what NPS, the next question, how do I calculate NPS Score?
+Alright, so now that we know what NPS is, the next question that arises is – how do I calculate NPS Score?
 Calculating NPS involves three steps:

 Create NPS Surveys

-NPS surveys are categorized by asking your customers a rating-based question and enquiring them why they gave that specific answer.
-This question can be sent out to customers in a number of ways: through an email survey, a website pop-up or a poll on social media.
+NPS surveys are categorized by asking your customers a rating-based question and inquiring them why they gave that specific answer.
+This question can be sent out to customers in a number of ways: through an email survey, a website pop-up surveys or a poll on social media.

 Pssst… You can also include them in articles like these as well!